ysyk2021/how-to-create-a-continuous-learning-workplace-culture-that-promotes-skill-development-and/src/chapter-7-3.md

-# Measuring the Effectiveness of Continuous Learning Strategies

 Measuring the effectiveness of continuous learning strategies is critical for promoting ongoing skill development and personal growth in the workplace.
 In this chapter, we will explore strategies for measuring the effectiveness of continuous learning strategies, including developing a measurement plan, collecting and analyzing data, and making adjustments as necessary.